Updated April 2014

 Some discomfort in the abdomen/stomach area is normal in pregnancy.

 It is usually caused by your expanding womb and hormones.
 It can sometimes feel like a ‘stitch’.
-You may also feel light period-like dicomfort at the beginning and end of pregnancy.
+You may also feel light period-like discomfort at the beginning and end of pregnancy.
 These are nothing to worry about.

 However, if you are having persistent abdominal/stomach pain, it should be checked by a doctor or midwife immediately.